kicaj29/aws/ArchitectingAndEcosystem/readme.md

   * AWS Academy: helps universities teach AWS

 * AWS Professional Services & Partner Network
+  * **The AWS Partner Network (APN) is the global partner program for technology and consulting businesses who leverage Amazon Web Services (AWS) to build solutions and services for customers.
+The APN helps companies build, market, and sell their AWS offerings by providing valuable business, technical, and marketing support**
   * The AWS Professional Services is a global team of experts
   * They work alongside your team and a chosen member of the APN (AWS Partner Network)
   * APN Technology Partners: providing hardware, connectivity, and software